tempus-app/Tempus-II-Wiki/README.md

 <h1 id = "project-management">🛣️ Project Management/Project Inital Overview</h1>

-Current version of the timesheet feature can be found in the feature-api/timesheet branch.
+The current version of the timesheet feature can be found in the feature-api/timesheet branch.
 We have not merged it into main as of this moment

 The Project Management for this application is documented in the [Tempus II wiki](https://github.com/tempus-app/Tempus-II-Wiki/wiki)